 - Solar financing products have different terms, interest rates, and down payments.

-- Installation companies typically partner with specialized solar lenders and can help you obtain a solar loan, but some people elect to obtain their own loan directly (home equity loan, HELOC, etc.).
+- Installation companies typically partner with specialized solar lenders that can provide you with solar financing options, but you can also obtain your own loan directly (home equity loan, HELOC, etc.).